 Pope Clement IV (another French pope who had been elected in 1265), in January 1266 crowned in S. Pietro Charles as the new King of Sicily.
 In February 1266 the French, called Angevins after the county of their leader, defeated the mainly Arab army of Manfredi at Benevento.
 Charles then moved southwards and easily conquered Naples.

-In 1267 the young Conradin, son of Conrad IV, relying on the revolts which had occurred in several towns of southern Italy against the Angevins, with a small army crossed the Alps.
-In July 1268 he entered Rome but his hopes to regain the kingdom vanished at Tagliacozzo, where Charles won a decisive victory over him: the young emperor fled towards the coast to try to return to northern Italy by sea, but at Torre Astura he was betrayed by the Frangipane, lords of the castle, and he was delivered into the hands of Charles, who put him to death in a central square of Naples.
+In 1267 the young Conradin, son of Conrad IV, relying on the revolts which had occurred in several towns of southern Italy against the Angevins, crossed the Alps with a small army.
+In July 1268 he entered Rome but his hopes to regain the kingdom vanished at Tagliacozzo, where Charles won a decisive victory over him; the young emperor fled towards the coast to try to return to northern Italy by sea, but at Torre Astura he was betrayed by the Frangipane, lords of the castle, and he was delivered into the hands of Charles, who put him to death in a central square of Naples.

 The popes had at last broken the German encirclement of the papal state, but they soon realized that they had moved out of the frying pan into the fire.